Manyung: Geography

+The town is located in the north of the locality (within the Gympie Region).
+As at 2024, very few town lots have buildings.

-The Bunya Highway passes through from south to north-east.
+The Bunya Highway enters the locality from the north-east (Goomeri) and exits to the south (Moondooner).
+It bypasses the town to the south.

+The land use in the locality is predominantly grazing on native vegetation.

 History

 Opened on 14 September 1903, the fourth stage of the Nanango railway line took the line from Goomeri south to Wondai after passing through Manyung, Moondooner and Murgon.
-Manyung railway station was originally called Yura.
+Manyung railway station served the town (26.2048°S 152.0272°E).
+Prior to 1910, Manyung railway station was called Yura.

 The locality takes its name from the Manyung railway station name, assigned on 20 August 1910 by the Queensland Railways Department.
 Manyung is thought to be a Waka language word (possibly Bujiebara dialect) munum meaning either death adder or scrub fruit.

+In January 1912, the Queensland Government offered for sale 46 town lots of sizes varying from 1 to 3 rood at a cost of £8 to £25.

 Manyung Provisional School opened on 28 October 1912.
-On 1 January 1916 it became Manyung State School.
-In 1921 it was relocated.
+Tenders On 1 January 1916, it became Manyung State School.
+In 1921, it was relocated.
 It closed on 31 December 1963.

+The railway line through Manyung closed in 2010.
+The line has been redeveloped from Kingaroy to Kilkivan as the South Burnett Rail Trail, but, as at 2024, the section from Moondooner to Kilkivan is closed.